tmassman/collective.themesitesetup/README.rst

    :target: https://travis-ci.org/datakurre/collective.themesitesetup

 **collective.themesitesetup** is a plugin for `plone.app.theming`_.
-With this plugin it's possible to embed an automatically imported generic setup profiles into a zipped theme package: one to be imported when theme is activated from the theming control panel, and the other one to be imported when theme is deactivated (as so called *uninstall profile*).
+With this plugin it's possible to embed automatically imported generic setup profiles into a zipped theme package: one to be imported when theme is activated from the theming control panel, and the other one to be imported when theme is deactivated (as so called *uninstall profile*).